mpsijm/BAPC-2024/public/rules/index.md

 - The organisation has the right to stop the contest, extend the contest time, temporarily block submissions for all teams, or change the scores in exceptional conditions.
 - In situations where no rule applies, or there is ambiguity about the rules, the organisation decides the outcome.
 - If necessary, the organisation can make changes and exceptions to these rules.

-## Contest machine

-More details to be announced in due time.